jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 # 2. Editing node and edge styles

-In Control Panel, <ins>select Karate Club network</ins>, then, select Style tab and play with the Style Panel.
+In `Control Panel`, <ins>select Karate Club network</ins>, then, select Style tab and play with the Style Panel.
 Here are some ideas.

 *Note: Changing style properties of a given style (e.g., default) applies (if supported) to all the networks using such style in the current session.*